jesuscano80/graphics-cards/README.md

 This project was generated with Angular 12, database is Mongodb, api Rest generated with Express framework.
 Tested with Cypress, linted with Eslint and dockerized.
-- api folder contains api Rest
+- api folder contains api Rest port 3000.
-- front folder, angular project.
+- front folder, angular project, port 4400.
---
---

 ## Development server